 Proposed Regulations and Other Guidance

-Here’s a closer look at some of the additional guidance and an analysis of what this could mean for taxpayers investing in QOZs.
+Here’s a closer look at the proposed regulations and an analysis of what it could mean for taxpayers investing in QOZs.

 The 90% Test

-The IRS’s regulations provide guidance on how to compute the 90% test for the first year of a QOF’s existence.
+The first set of regulations provides guidance on how to compute the 90% test for the first year of a QOF’s existence.
 A QOF can identify the taxable year in which it elects to become a QOF as well as the first month in that year to be treated as such.
 This is important for determining the beginning of the 90% asset testing dates.
-Note that only investments made in a QOF after the election will be considered qualified investments.
+Initially, the only investments made in a QOF after the election would be considered qualified investments.

-Issued contemporaneously with the proposed regulations, Revenue Ruling 2018-29 states that if QOZ property is acquired, substantial improvements need only be made to tangible property.
+Issued contemporaneously with the first set of proposed regulations, Revenue Ruling 2018-29 states that if QOZ property is acquired, substantial improvements need only be made to tangible property.
 The land value is excluded.

 The Substantially All Test for QOF Second-Tier Entities

-For purposes of the substantially all test for QOF second-tier entities, the proposed regulations define substantially all as 70%.
+For purposes of the substantially all test for QOF second-tier entities, the first set of proposed regulations defines substantially all as 70%.
 In other words, for a second-tier entity, 70% of the tangible property must be QOZ business property.
-This is a significantly lower than the 90% test for direct investments in QOZ business property by QOFs.
+This is significantly lower than the 90% test for direct investments in QOZ business property by QOFs.

 Safe Harbor for QOF Second-Tier Entities

-For purposes of the 5% financial assets test for QOF second-tier entities, the proposed regulations provide a safe harbor for QOF second-tier entities to allow these entities to hold cash in excess of the 5% limitation for up to 31 months if the cash is used as working capital.
+For purposes of the 5% financial assets test for QOF second-tier entities, the first set of proposed regulations provides a safe harbor for QOF second-tier entities to allow these entities to hold cash in excess of the 5% limitation for up to 31 months if the cash is used as working capital.